Jeevana-17/jeevana.portfolio/README.md

 •	Collaborated with marketing, risk, and fraud teams to integrate business logic with data insights.
 •	Ensured data privacy, security, and compliance in handling customer financial records.

+Role:    Software Developer
-Client: Capgemini India                                                                                            July 2014 - Aug 2018  Role:    Software Developer
+Client: Capgemini India

 Responsibilities:

 •	Developed a web-based claims submission portal using FastAPI (backend) and React.js (frontend) to streamline customer claim entries.
 •	Implemented data validation and preprocessing using Python (pandas, SQLAlchemy) to ensure claim data accuracy and compliance.
 •	Designed and deployed a machine learning model using Scikit-Learn/XGBoost to detect fraudulent claims in real time.